saravegga/saga_pattern_poc/README.md

 * To fail the whole transaction, just use the code 34 in the clientId of the PaymentInput field.

 # Eventstore
-This service listens to the changing events and save in a MongoDB.
+This service listens to the changing events and saves in a MongoDB.
 It also has the responsability of retrieving the last state of some entity when it needs to be undone.